w0rt0x/ClAssT---Acinetobacter-baumannii-Clone-type-Assignment-Tool/README.md

 The instructions are in the intructions.pdf file.

-The requirements are down below.
+The requirements are down below and in the requirements.txt file.

 For security reasons, you need to set up an individual security key and a username/password for a login.
 More information in the instructions.